gabdumal/flakes/README.md

 Personally, I like so set all my configuration in a directory named `.dotfiles` in my home directory.

-Clone the `custom` folder of this repository to a folder named after the hostname of the machine you are configuring.
+Create a folder named `nixos` in the `.dotfiles` directory, and clone the folder `custom` of this repository into it.

 ```bash
 mkdir ~/.dotfiles